stratisproject/StratisBitcoinFullNode/Documentation/Features/PoA/PoA_idleFedMembersKicker.md

 First of all voting the feature should be enabled because kicking is done via a voting process among all federation members.
 Kicking a member requires a majority of votes in favor of kicking a member.
 To enable voting you need to set `PoAConsensusOptions.VotingEnabled` to `true`.

-To enable kicking of idle fed members you need to set `PoAConsensusOptions.AutoKickIdleMembers` to `true` and optionally change `PoAConsensusOptions.FederationMemberMaxIdleTimeSeconds`.  `FederationMemberMaxIdleTimeSeconds` is the time that federation member has to be idle to be kicked by others.
-By default it is set to 7 days.
+To enable kicking of idle fed members you need to set `PoAConsensusOptions.AutoKickIdleMembers` to `true` and optionally change `PoAConsensusOptions.FederationMemberMaxIdleTimeSeconds`.  `FederationMemberMaxIdleTimeSeconds` is the time that the federation member has to be idle to be kicked by others.
+By default this is set to 7 days.

 The component that implements the kicking functionality is `IdleFederationMembersKicker`.